akhil-sah/Attention-based-Evolving-GCN/README.md

 ## Performance

 For both the datasets, first 40 timesteps were used for training and the next 10 time steps for testing.
-- BC-OTC: Cost over different epochs
+- BC-OTC: Cost over different epochs<br>
 ![Model performance on BC-OTC dataset](./images/bc-otc.PNG)

-- Yelp: Cost over different epochs
+- Yelp: Cost over different epochs<br>
 ![Model performance on Yelp dataset](./images/yelp_cost.PNG)